Microchip-MPLAB-Harmony/ethercat/readme.md

 # Cloning EtherCAT Microchip-MPLAB-Harmony github repo

-To clone or download the repo from https://github.com/Microchip-MPLAB-Harmony/ethercat , go to the main page of this repository and then click Clone button to clone this repo or download as zip file.
-This content can also be download using content manager by following https://github.com/Microchip-MPLAB-Harmony/EtherCAT/wiki.
+To clone or download the repo from https://github.com/Microchip-MPLAB-Harmony/ethercat , go to the main page of this repository and then click **code->clone** button to **Clone with HTTPS** this repo using  or download as zip file.
+EtherCAT , CSP , MHC and Dev Pack mdoule repositories can be downloaded using content manager by following the **MPLAB® Harmony Repository Download** of https://github.com/Microchip-MPLAB-Harmony/ethercat/wiki/create-your-first-ethercat-application.

 **NOTE** - Prior to using the EtherCAT demonstration, it is recommended to review the MPLAB® Harmony Release Notes (release_notes.md) for any known issues.